Team Effort Delivers Major Tech Upgrade Across Kenner Facilities

-The Defense Health Agency team and Kenner's Information Management Department stand together after successfully completing the clinic-wide network upgrade.
+Stacks of equipment awaited the Defense Health Agency and Information Management Department teams as they prepared for Kenner's massive network upgrade.

 |Date Taken: